 Keep a journal to track how your efforts are affecting your measurements.

-Combine these steps: your journal, food and workout log, “before” and “after” photos, weekly body weight and circumference measurements to help you visualize your progress and keep you on track, motivated and moving in the right direction.
+Combine these steps: your journal, food and workout log, “before” and “after” photos, weekly body weight and circumference measurements to help you visualize your progress and keep you on track, motivated, and moving in the right direction.
+Check out: TDEE Calculator.